 It was also at this time that the Japanese announced the POWs would be receiving Red Cross Boxes, but there was a catch, The POWs had to allow Red Cross Boxes to be given to the camp staff.
 The POWs already knew that the Japanese were misappropriating the boxes because the guards were seen eating Red Cross sugar and cocoa.
 The Japanese also used canned food from the boxes as rewards so the POWs would work harder.

-The food ration for the POWs was determined by the jobs they performed.
+The food rations for the POWs were determined by the jobs they performed.
 The POWs working in the factories received 600 grams a day, while those assigned to the docks received 700 grams.
 A typical meal consisted of rice or soybeans and the tops of daikon which were Japanese radishes.
 The POWs would receive a watery soup once in a while.
+Meals for the prisoners often consisted of rice.
+In the rice were small pebbles that damaged the POWs’ teeth.
 To supplement their meals, the POWs would smuggle food into the camp.
-It is known that Red Cross packages sent to the camp, for the POWs, were misappropriated by the Japanese and sold on the Black Market.
-The food from the packages was given to the guards, his family, and friends.
+It is known that Red Cross packages sent to the camp, for the POWs, were misappropriated by the Japanese and sold on the Black Market

 It was raining the first day the POWs went to work on the docks and they shivered since their clothing was meant for the tropics.
 Many of the POWs were assigned to work the docks unloading coal for the Rinko Coal Company and it is known they also unloaded foodstuffs.
 The Japanese supervisor had the nickname “Whiskers” and was brutal to the POWs.
 Under Whiskers were former Japanese soldiers who had been wounded in China and were no longer able to fight.
 These “Honchos” actually treated the POWs fairly well because they viewed them as combat veterans like themselves.
 Those Honchos who had Post Traumatic Stress Disorder often would scream at the POWs and beat men up for no reason.